luoyusang2007/GoStyle/README.md

         print(title)
 # Start the thread
 test_thread.start("Start")
-# Note that the expression "test_thread('Normal')" stll can run the original function in main thread.
+# Note that the expression "test_thread('Normal')" can still run the original function in main thread.
 ```

 Or, if the function is not a class/object method: